 So you can’t freeze jello shots to make them set quicker or extend their shelf life.
-What you should do to preserve them, then?
+What should you do to preserve them, then?
 Well, you can take the following steps:

 - Make sure to consume the shots within three to four days.